 I love a lot of things.
 Art has been one of the main inspirations of my life.
 Even in my spare time, I enjoy creating drawings that fully express my artistic style.
 I recently enjoyed taking leisure hikes and treks when I travel a place.
 I have recently gone to Alaska for a quick travel to visit a dear friend in Anchorage.
 He invited me to take a short hike to Matanuska Glacier, a very scenic view of the lake during the winter periods.
-At first, I was hesitant because although Brooklyn has occasional harsh winters, I don’t know if I could stand this one.
+At first, I was hesitant because although Philadelphia has occasional harsh winters, I don’t know if I could stand this one.
 Eventually, it turned out to be one of the most beautiful places I have ever seen and made it an inspiration for my current artworks.
 I also love reading and trying out new culinary experiences.

 What’s your favorite type of food?

 Most people would see me and think that I’m a safe eater.
 When friends invite me for lunch, they would go to a ‘safe’ restaurant where they think I can order a safe staple of burgers, fries or barbecue.
 That is very far from the truth.
 I really enjoy trying out new things, and recently, I have been into trying out different Japanese cuisines.
 I am into sushi, sashimi, and ramen.
-I think I have tried every nearby ramen place there is here in Brooklyn!
+I think I have tried every nearby ramen place there is here in Philly!
 I really enjoy Miso ramen and Shoyu ramen with all of its classic toppings in place.
 It beats the cold and gives me warm positive vibes when I have it for lunch.
 I crave Japanese food every so often.

 Describe your typical day.